maxime-aubry/flutter_forms/README.md

 root.removeControl('child');
 ```

+> That function will trigger the validation engine and update the form to display errors if there are.

 Here is a short code to remove a **FormArray** from the children collection of a **FormGroup** :

 ```dart